chinenual/synergize/seq/syn2midi.md

 A Synergy sequencer track can record more than just a single voice (if the player pressed a Voice# button while recording, the notes played after that are played on the new voice).
 Similarly, when using multi-voice patches (program #1..#4), a keypress can trigger up to 4 notes at a time.

-The converter can handle this in multiple ways, depending on the preference of the user:

-* ignore the voice annotation on the event and simply emit note on/off events to one MIDI track (i.e., one Synergy track is exactly one MIDI track).
-* distribute voices to separate MIDI tracks.
-In this case, for example, if the synergy track contains notes for 2 different voices, the MIDI file will contain two tracks - one for the first voice, one for the second.
+The converter creates a separate output MIDI track for each distinct voice used on the Synergy track.

-* In the case of multi-voice patches, the user may wish to treat the multi-voice notes as a single thing (it's logically a "layered" patch of a single key on/off event), so the converter will combine the separate voice events in the Synergy track to a single event on the MIDI track.
+In the case of multi-voice patches, the user may wish to treat the multi-voice notes as a single thing (it's logically a "layered" patch of a single key on/off event), and combine the separate voice events in the Synergy track to a single event on the MIDI track.
+The converter, however does not attempt to recognize such multi-voice events and compress them to a single track.
+A multi-voice event creates multiple output tracks.

-The second and third options may be combined such that the converter creates separate MIDI tracks for each voice, but in the case of a "multi-voice" event, combines that event into a single event, but on its own MIDI track.

-NOTE: in this release, the 3rd option is not implemented; multivoice events will render to a single track  (if option 1 is in force) or to multiple separate tracks (for option 2).
 The user can delete the redundant tracks from the resulting MIDI file in his/her DAW.

 ### Key Velocity